MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Microsoft Sentinel.md

     >**Note**: You have the option of assigning a different severity level and status to an incident.

-> Results: You have created an Microsoft Sentinel workspace, connected it to Azure Activity logs, created a playbook and custom alerts that are triggered in response to the removal of Just in time VM access policies, and verified that the configuration is valid.
+> Results: You have created an Microsoft Sentinel workspace, connected it to Azure Activity logs, created a playbook and custom alerts that are triggered in response to the removal of Just-in-time VM access policies, and verified that the configuration is valid.

 **Clean up resources**